mainmatter/rails_api_auth/README.md

 end
 ```

-__The engine add 2 routes to the application__ that implement the endpoints for
+__The engine adds 2 routes to the application__ that implement the endpoints
-acquiring and revoking Bearer tokens:
+for acquiring and revoking Bearer tokens:

 ```
 token  POST /token(.:format)         oauth2#create